 The procedures for setting remuneration are based on the Company's "Measures for the Performance Evaluation of the Board of Directors and Functional Committees" and the Company's personnel assessment related methods as the basis for the evaluation of directors and managers, in addition to referring to the company's overall environment in terms of environment, society and governance Performance, industry future risks and operational development trends, and also refer to the individual's performance achievement rate, investment time, responsibilities and contribution to the company's performance, and give reasonable remuneration.
 The relevant performance assessment and remuneration rationality are approved by the Compensation and Remuneration Committee and The board of directors reviews and reviews the remuneration system at any time according to the actual operating conditions and relevant laws and regulations, so as to balance the sustainable operation of the company and risk control.
-Based on the aforementioned assessment, the net profit after tax in this (2022) year was reduced compared with last year.
-According to the resolution of the Remuneration Committee and the Board of Directors on March 14, 2023, directors' remuneration will not be distributed.
+Based on the aforementioned assessment, although the net profit after tax for this year (2023) has increased compared with last year, working capital needs have been taken into consideration.
+According to the resolution of the remuneration committee and the board of directors on March 12, 2024, no remuneration distribution to directors will be carried out.